-Rachel Davies, mezz0-soprano, is pursuing a Masters in Opera Performance from Longy School of Music at Bard College in Cambridge, MA, where she studies Jeffrey Gavett and formerly with Robert Honeysucker.
-Recent credits include Dame Ragonde in Le Comte Ory with Lowell House Opera, Madame Flora in The Medium, and Nicklausse/The Voice in Les Contes d'Hoffman.
-She has also enjoyed performing the partial roles of Dorabella (Cosí fan tutte), Carmen (Carmen), Jo March (Little Women), Romeo (I Capuleti e i Montecchi), Hänsel (Hänsel and Gretel), Ma Moss (The Tender Land), and Mother (The Consul), among others.
-Rachel is active in the Boston music community and has recently sung , and Chorus in Apollo et Hyacinthus with Emmanuel Music, as well as the Musical Theatre group American Classics.
+While at Longy School of Music of Bard College, where she received her Masters in Music in Operatic performance, she undertook Madame Flora in The Medium, and Nicklausse/The Voice in Les Contes d'Hoffman.
+She has also enjoyed performing the partial roles of Dorabella (Cosí fan tutte), Carmen (Carmen), Jo March (Little Women), Romeo (I Capuleti e i Montecchi), Hänsel (Hänsel and Gretel), Ma Moss (The Tender Land), and Mother (The Consul), among assorted musical theatre roles.
+Rachel is active in the DFW music community and has recently sung , and Chorus in Apollo et Hyacinthus with Emmanuel Music, as well as the Musical Theatre group American Classics.

 She graduated Magna cum laude from University of Dallas in Irving, TX with an Bachelor's in English Literature with honors and a Concentration in Vocal Performance.
 She is a member of Phi Beta Kappa.
 In her time at the University of Dallas, she studied with Marilyn Walker, and performed the roles of Mother in Amahl and the Night Visitors, and Dido in Dido and Aeneas, as well as Laurey in Oklahoma!, Guenevere in Camelot, and Eliza Doolittle in My Fair Lady.

 Ms. Davies has participated in master classes with Jamie Barton, Stephen Salters, Sandra Piques Eddy, Caren Levine, Christine Brewer, Anthony Manoli, Manny Perez, Noblezza Pilar, Louis Berkot, Paul Brust, Jane Struss, and Stephanie C. Braun.
 She is an experienced soloist in concert repertoire, opera, choral music, musical theater, and the American Songbook.
 She is also committed to education and has taught music history, voice, drama, and English at St. Joseph's Catholic School in Bryan, TX and at Founder's Classical Academy of Mesquite, TX.